WerWolv/ImHex/README.md

 - libmagic, libgnurx, libtre, libintl, libiconv
 - libcrypto
 - capstone
-- nlohmann json
 - Python3
 - freetype2
 - Brew (macOS only)
+- Xcode (macOS only)

-### Windows and Linux
+### Windows

-Find all-in-one dependency installation scripts for Arch Linux, Fedora, Debian/Ubuntu and/or MSYS2 in [dist](dist).
+On Windows, ImHex is built through msys2 / mingw.
+To install all dependencies, open a mys2 window and run the PKGCONFIG script in the (dist/msys2)[dist/msys2] folder.
 After all the dependencies are installed, run the following commands to build ImHex:

 ```sh